-You may have noticed that the web is becoming more and more of visually-tilted.
+The web is becoming more and more visually-tilted.
 Facebook rewards photo sharing with increased visibility.
 Twitter's interface is more visual than ever.
-Pinterest, one of the most eye-candyish of all social media, is skyrocketing in popularity.
+Snapchat and Instagram continue to climb in popularity.
 And many organizations have forsaken their old text-heavy websites for clean, fresh, visual sites.

 So it's no grand mystery why visual content performs better than text-only or text-heavy content across almost every platform.
 According to recent studies, articles with images perform 94% better than those without images in the same category.
-Tweets with photos get retweeted 70% more than tweets without images.
-Photos on Facebook generate much higher engagement.
+Tweets with photos get retweeted 150% more than tweets without images.
+Facebook algorithms favor posts with photos for higher engagement.
 And so on.

 With the rise of mobile web browsing, people have less patience to wade through text on a small screen.
-We want to get the key idea, and fast.
+When only 28% of words on a page is actually read, users want to get the key idea, and fast.

 Types of Visual Content